jasonjoh/php-tutorial/README.md

 ## Designing the app ##

 Our app will be very simple.
 When a user visits the site, they will see a link to log in and view their email.
-Clicking that link will take them to the Azure login page where they can login with their Office 365 account and grant access to our app.
+Clicking that link will take them to the Azure login page where they can login with their Office 365 or Outlook.com account and grant access to our app.
 Finally, they will be redirected back to our app, which will display a list of the most recent email in the user's inbox.

 Let's begin by replacing the stock home page with a simpler one.
 Open the `./home.php` file and add the following code.